NoveIX/Anoxia/README.md

-# 🌙 Project Anoxia
+# 🌙 Welcome to Project Anoxia

 ![Anoxia Banner](https://github.com/NoveIX/Anoxia/blob/1.20/kubejs/assets/anoxia/banner/anoxia.png?raw=true)

-## 🚀 Welcome to Project Anoxia Lunar Ruins!

 Project Anoxia is an ultra-technical modpack for Minecraft that challenges your engineering and survival skills.
 This repository contains the source code and configurations for the modpack.